 Organizations cannot apply for entry into this program.
-Since the base year, from time to time, the Grant Advisory Committee has identified organizations through the annual Grant Approval process on a case by case basis.
+Since the base year, the Grant Advisory Committee has identified organizations through the annual Grant Approval process on a case by case basis.
 Several organizations that have become ineligible for Investment Grants because their funding from senior levels of government has exceeded the 80% threshold have also been moved into this funding program so that they can continue to leverage their federal and provincial support.

 Original organizations in the program included: Festival of Lights, Canadian Canoe Museum, PACAC, Showplace, Peterborough Green-up, Community and Race Relations, and Community Care.
-Subsequently, the following organizations have been moved into the Service Grant Program: Peterborough Historical Society/Hutchison House Museum and Kawartha Food Share, 2007; New Canadians Centre, YWCA (one year only) 2008; Market Hall, 2009; and Peterborough Aids Resource Network and Peterborough Native Learning Program, 2014.
+Subsequently, six organizations have been moved into the Service Grant Program as outlined later in the report.